-In case you didn’t know, next Wednesday (the 25th of January) is St Dwynwen’s Day – our very own Welsh version of Valentines Day, where we exchange cards, flowers and love spoons – if we remember to!
+In case you didn’t know, next week it’s St Dwynwen’s Day (25th of January) – our very own Welsh version of Valentines Day, where we exchange cards, flowers and love spoons – if we remember to!
 And if we do, it’s kind of nice to quietly celebrate Valentines Day before everyone else jumps on the band wagon in February.

 The story goes that Princess Dwynwen – the fairest of King Brychan Brycheiniog’s twenty four daughters – went and did what all fairytale princesses do best; she fell in love with a boy that her father didn’t approve of.
 For whatever reason, Maelon Dafodrill just wasn’t marriage material.
 Tamping to tears, Dwynwen ran off into the woods and begged God to make her forget he ever existed.
 An angel appeared, turned Maelon into a block of ice, and offered to grant Dwynwen three wishes.
 First, she wished that Maelon be thawed; second, she wished never to marry; and third, she asked God to grant the wishes of all true lovers.
 So the story goes.

 Anyway, Sunny (my bearded beloved, in case you didn’t know) knows all too well that my heart mostly wishes for doughnuts.
 And luckily for me (but not so much for my waistline…) they’re so easy to make!
 Once you’ve cracked the dough, anything’s possible, not to mention the fact that you’re suddenly everyone’s best friend. 🙂 Back in November I made a bag of doughnut holes for bonfire night, and – this time around – I made these miniature ring doughnuts.
 Blood oranges are in season at the moment and the juice makes the perfect pink glaze – no food colouring necessary!

 - 250g strong white flour (and a little extra for dusting)